Administrative & Support Staff Opportunities

 Position Specifications and Requirements

-• Ability to demonstrate awareness of issues in diversity, equity, and inclusion, and the embodiment of these values
+• Ability to demonstrate awareness in issues of diversity, equity, and inclusion and the embodiment of these values.

-• Ability to work with and respond to the needs of multiple constituencies including prospect students, faculty, staff, and student staff.
+• Ability to work with and respond to the needs of multiple constituencies including prospective students and families, faculty, staff, and student staff.

 • Valid driver’s license and dependable transportation required.